SUMMARY

 Handbook, Dictionary, and Encyclopedia Articles

 “Exodus, Book of.”
-In T&T Clark Encyclopaedia of Second Temple Judaism.
-Edited by Loren T. Stuckenbruck and Daniel M. Gurtner.
-London: T&T Clark, forthcoming.
+Pages 195–199 in T&T Clark Encyclopedia of Second Temple Judaism, Vol. 1.
+Edited by Daniel M. Gurtner and Loren T. Stuckenbruck.
+London: T&T Clark, 2019.

 “Appendices A–F.” Pages 577–593 in T&T Clark Companion to the Dead Sea Scrolls.
 Edited by George J. Brooke and Charlotte Hempel.
 London: T&T Clark, 2019.